 The Devil’s Hour, which has also been referred to as the witching hour, was given this eerie title because of the belief that at this point of the night demons, ghosts, witches, and the Devil himself are at their most powerful.
-It is quite common for supernatural events to take place at 3 am.
-A famous example being The Conjuring story where all the clocks in the house stopped at exactly 3 am every night.
+It is quite common for supernatural events to take place at 3 AM.
+A famous example is The Conjuring story where all the clocks in The Conjuring House stopped at exactly 3 AM every night.

 Various folktales suggest that at this time of night dreams are no longer a part of our subconscious but rather a way of communicating with the other side.
 These were considered cautionary tales since you never knew what would come back to the waking world with you.

-Christians also believed night to be full of supernatural dangers due to the absences of prayers.
+Christians also believed night to be full of supernatural dangers due to the absence of prayers.
 Constant praying would ensure constant safety but since we all have to sleep sometimes, the night was deemed most dangerous.
-This menacing idea of the night married to the superstition that black magic was the most effective at 3 am spring boarded the paranoia that any woman caught wandering around late at night without a sufficient reason must be guilty of witchcraft.
+This menacing idea of the night married to the superstition that black magic was the most effective at 3 AM springboarded the paranoia that any woman caught wandering around late at night without a sufficient reason must be guilty of witchcraft.
 These events also birthed the term “Witching Hour”.

 Explanation of the Devil’s Hour

 Biologically, around 3 AM is when the body goes into the deepest cycle of sleep, REM sleep.
 Within this stage of rest the blood moves slowly, the heart beats lethargically, and dreams become vivid.
 If a person wakes up before the REM cycle is complete, the terrifying experience of sleep paralysis can occur.
 To ensure that a person doesn’t act out their dreams or wander about and get themselves hurt, the body puts itself into a state of paralysis.